North Georgia Trees: Which Ones Pose the Biggest Risk to Your Property?

 Sycamores: Beautiful but messy and disease-prone near homes.

-Leaning trunks
+Leaning trunks (especially if new)

 Hollow sounds when tapped